ROFIES-IIITP/.github/profile/CONTRIBUTION.md

 # Contribution Guidelines 🤝

-Thank you for considering contributing to our project!
-Together, we can make this project even better.
+Thank you for considering contributing to our projects!
+Together, we can make the project even better.
 Please take a moment to review the following guidelines before making your contribution.

 ## Ways to Contribute 🚀